Figure 29: Delamination

 Delamination

 Delamination or peeling creates a rough coating on the steel where the zinc has peeled off.
 There are a number of causes for zinc peeling.
 Many large galvanized parts take a long time to cool in the air and form zinc-iron layers after they have been removed from the galvanizing kettle.
 This continued coating formation leaves behind a void between the top two layers of the galvanized coating.
 If there are many voids formed, the top layer of zinc can separate from the rest of the coating and peel off the part.
 If the remaining coating still meets the minimum specification requirements, then the part is still acceptable.
-If the coating does not meet the minimum specification requirements then the part must be rejected and regalvanized.
-If delamination, as seen in Figure 29, occurs as a result of fabrication after galvanizing, such as blasting before painting, then the galvanizer is not responsible for the defect.
+If the coating does not meet the minimum specification requirements, then the part must be rejected and regalvanized.
+If delamination (Figure 29) occurs as a result of fabrication after galvanizing, such as blasting before painting, then the galvanizer is not responsible for the defect.

 Distortion